hust-open-atom-club/TranslateProject/sources/general/OSS Mobilization Plan/05-goal-3-shorten-patching-response-time.md

 ---
-status: collected
+status: translating
 title: "[OSS Mobilization Plan] 05 - Goal 3: Shorten Ecosystem Patching Response Time"
 author: OpenSSF
 collector: benx-guo
 collected_date: 20251118
+translator: manbo1234
+translating_date: 20260412
 link: https://8112310.fs1.hubspotusercontent-na1.net/hubfs/8112310/OpenSSF/OSS%20Mobilization%20Plan.pdf?utm_referrer=https%3A%2F%2Fopenssf.org%2F
 ---

-# Goal 3: Shorten Ecosystem Patching Response Time
+# 目标 3：缩短生态系统补丁响应时间

 Finding and remediating vulnerabilities in open source projects is a critical first step in addressing an issue.
 But the key goal for any such effort has to be to get the fixed versions